open/close all folders

 Voiced by: Joaquín Muñoz (1994 series)

-- Ambiguous Situation: His portrayal as a bespectacled, mustachioed gentleman only became solid in 1991.
+- Ambiguous Situation: His portrayal as a bespectacled, mustachioed gentleman only started in 1991.
 Before that, the TIA chairman had a different design in every appearance.
-It is unknown if this means they were different people in the job or just a huge case of Early Installment Character-Design Difference.
+It is unknown if this means they were different people on the job or just a huge case of Early Installment Character Design Difference.

 - Bad Boss: Downplayed.
-While he has proved to be almost as vengeful and abusive as the Supervisor if pressed enough, he is clearly a much more reasonable, collected individual and it takes much more for him to get angry.
+While he has proved to be almost as vengeful and abusive as the Supervisor if pressed enough, he is clearly a much more reasonable individual and it takes much more for him to get angry.

 - Bald of Awesome: The first straight example, given that he is both bald and a proper gentleman who leads the TIA.

-- Informed Attribute: Some chapters state he is from the Canary Islands, mostly to make some pun at it behind his back.
+- Informed Attribute: Some chapters state he is from the Canary Islands, mostly to make some Pun behind his back.
 However, this is a pretty random piece of info that is never shown on page; the Chairman doesn't even resemble any humorous stereotype of Canarian people as it could be natural to expect.

 Played by: Emilio Gavira